Tea vendors started to gather in the temple town in front of the Minamidaimon gate of Toji, which was crowded with many visitors.

 Did the tea vendors have a connection with Ien?

 Toji reluctantly responded to this petition, and admitted the restart of trading under additional conditions.
-Their new decision is recorded in the minutes of the meeting held on April 26, 1404 (Item of 1 Box KU(Hiragana), “Nijuikku-kata Hyojo Hikitsuke”(廿一口方評定引付)).
+Their new decision is recorded in the minutes of the meeting held on July 20, 1404 (Item 1 of Box-KU(Hiragana), “Nijuikku-kata Hyojo Hikitsuke”(廿一口方評定引付)).

 With this new oath, tea vendors were additionally required: